 Safety is paramount so keep it in mind throughout your planning and the execution of your tour.

-This programme runs for twelve weeks ,two evenings a week, Monday and Thursday from 6:30-9:30.
+This programme runs for twelve weeks, two evenings a week from 6:30-9:30.
 There are also 5 weekend dates (either Saturday or Sunday) where students participate in practical tour guiding sessions to gain experience delivering and managing a tour.

 There are five tour guiding sessions in all.